 Email Processing: I know for me, when I'm traveling, my email processing schedule can fall to pieces.
 Now that I use Inbox Pause, I still stick to my three times a day schedule.
 I don't have to always be looking at a screen when I'm standing in line or waiting for a client.
 Keep to your processing schedule.
 Don't have one?
 Call me…it will change your life.

 Sleep and Wake times: This is big.
 Go to bed and get up at the same time, even when you are traveling for business.
 If you don't have a TV in your bedroom at home (please say you don't) then why do you have it on to lull you to sleep in the hotel?
 Unless I am going to be somewhere for more than a week, I don't adjust my sleep/wake schedule at all or just barely.
 Maybe it means going to be at 8 instead of 10 but if I'm already in my room I don't care and I feel better the next day.
 I'll also get up at 5am instead of 6 or 7.
 It just means I get an extra-long workout or meditation session in.

-When I hear people say they think routines are boring I think they are boring.
-My most artistic and creative friend, Lisa Wood of Moss Robot, became more successful after she started creating a schedule and routine for herself.
-Just because you are a Creative, doesn't mean that routine will stifle your brilliance.
+When I hear people say they think routines are boring, I think they are boring.
+My most artistic and creative friend, Lisa, became more successful after she started creating a schedule and routine for herself.
+Just because you are Creative doesn't mean that routine will stifle your brilliance.
 Routines give you more freedom.
 You can have fun playing because you feel good instead of draggin' ass.
 You can get your weekend back because you have your work done instead of catching up from being gone.
 Wouldn't you rather be hanging out with your partner/dog/kid/bike?
 Yeah…I thought so.

-What do you make routine out of your non-routine?
+What do you make a routine out of your non-routine?